 Patients with severe heart failure can rely on the latest left ventricular assist device models to prolong and improve their lives.

-Heart failure often develops because the heart has been damaged by a heart attack, or as a result of conditions such as cardiomyopathy (a disease of the heart muscle).
-Patients who have a very severe heart failure and can’t be treated with medications or other interventions may be considered for a heart transplant.
+Heart failure often develops, because the heart has been damaged by a heart attack, or as a result of conditions, such as cardiomyopathy (a disease of the heart muscle).
+Patients who have very severe heart failure and can’t be treated with medications or other interventions may be considered for a heart transplant.
 An LVAD can quite literally be a lifesaver for a patient on the donor list.

-At the USC Center for Advanced Heart Failure at the USC CardioVascular Thoracic Institute of Keck Medicine of USC, an entire LVAD team manages each patient’s individual care.
-The team is made up of surgeons, cardiologists, advanced practice nurses, dietitians, and occupational and physical therapists monitor and evaluate our LVAD patients in an outpatient setting.
+At the Center for Advanced Heart Failure at the CardioVascular Thoracic Institute of Keck Medicine of USC, an entire LVAD team manages each patient’s individual care.
+The team is made up of surgeons, cardiologists, advanced practice nurses, dietitians, and occupational and physical therapists, who monitor and evaluate our LVAD patients, in an outpatient setting.

 Call for an Appointment

 How does it work?

 The LVAD has both internal and external components.
 The most common type of LVAD has a tube that pulls blood from the left ventricle into a pump.
 The pump then sends blood into the aorta, which is the large blood vessel leaving the left ventricle.
 The aorta then delivers oxygen-rich blood throughout the body.
 The pump is placed in the upper part of the abdomen, to help the weakened ventricle.
 Another cable, called the driveline, is attached to the pump and is brought out of the abdominal wall to the outside of the body.
 It connects the pump to a controller and power sources worn outside the body.